For the People Act: Opposition

-The legislation is opposed by Republican officials, conservative think tanks like the Heritage Foundation and conservative political commentators.
+The legislation is opposed by Republican officials, conservative think tanks, including The Heritage Foundation and conservative political commentators.
 The Wall Street Journal editorial board opposes the bill, contending that it was "designed to auto-enroll likely Democratic voters, enhance Democratic turnout, with no concern for ballot integrity".
 The editors of National Review, a conservative magazine, similarly oppose the bill, calling it a "radical assault on American democracy, federalism, and free speech".
 Common criticisms of the bill include allegations that it would undermine election security by, among other things, mandating no-excuse mail-in voting and automatic voter registration, restricting voter ID laws and voter caging, and prohibiting laws against ballot collection; that it would subvert states' rights to set election laws by mandating independent redistricting commissions, preventing states from disenfranchising felons, and setting minimum time periods states must offer early voting; that its financial disclosure regulations restrict free speech rights; and that small-dollar donation matching is wasteful spending.
 Some Republicans have also expressed concern that it would make it more challenging for Republicans to be elected.